medication abortion

 Telehealth visits are available and as of now, medication can be mailed to you discreetly

-Still accessible in some states with abortion bans
+Still accessible in states with abortion bans due to shield laws

 Lower cost